Babi Yar Park

 About the Location

-Babi Yar Park is a 27-acre memorial landscape located in southeast Denver, Colorado.
-Completed in 1982, the park was designed by Lawrence Halprin and Satoru Nishita to commemorate the victims of the 1941-1943 Nazi massacre of Ukrainian Jews and others in Kiev.
+Situated in southeast Denver, Babi Yar Park stretches across 27 acres of thoughtfully designed memorial landscape.
+Completed in 1982, this special place was brought to life by designers Lawrence Halprin and Satoru Nishita to honor the victims of the Nazi massacre of Ukrainian Jews and others in Kiev between 1941 and 1943.

-Along the western edge of the site runs a ravine reminiscent of the location where victims were buried in Kiev.
-A narrow bridge with high, black wooden walls crosses this ravine, evoking the train cars used by Nazis to transport prisoners.
+Along the western edge runs a ravine, reminiscent of the actual site where victims were buried in Kiev.
+Crossing this ravine is a narrow bridge with high, black wooden walls that evokes the train cars used to transport prisoners.
+It's an experience that often leaves visitors deeply moved - the physical act of crossing becomes a powerful moment of connection to the past.

-In 2011, the park underwent renovations by Mundus Bishop, which included prairie restoration, new walls, gravel paving, and curbs.
-Stone terraces were added to People's Place and the Grove of Remembrance during this time, and a sculptural element was installed in the northern corner of the park.
+In 2011, the park received thoughtful renovations by Mundus Bishop.
+These included prairie restoration, new walls, gravel paving, and curbs.
+Stone terraces were added to People's Place and the Grove of Remembrance, while a sculptural element found its home in the northern corner of the park.

-Babi Yar Park serves as a place for memorial gatherings, walking, biking, educational tours, and quiet remembrance.
-It is designed to respectfully honor the voices of victims and survivors of world terrorism without speaking for them or representing their pain.
+Babi Yar Park functions as a gathering place for memorials, a path for walking or biking, a setting for educational tours, and a space for quiet remembrance.
+It honors the voices of victims and survivors of world terrorism without presuming to speak for them.

 All Features & Facilities